David White (actor): Personal life

 White's first marriage was to stage actress Mary Welch.
 On May 31, 1958, Welch died of complications from her second pregnancy.
 Their son, Jonathan, died on December 21, 1988, at the age of 33, in the bombing of Pan Am Flight 103 over Lockerbie, Scotland.

-White married actress Lisa Figus in 1959, with whom he had a daughter, Alexandra.
-They divorced and Figus remarried, date unknown.
+White married actress Lisa Gorsuch in 1959, with whom he had a daughter, Alexandra.
+They divorced and Gorsuch remarried, date unknown.

 Death

-He died of a heart attack on November 27, 1990, in North Hollywood, California, aged 74.
+David White died of a heart attack on November 27, 1990, in North Hollywood, California, aged 74.
+He was survived by his daughter from his second marriage, Alexandra.